samsonasik/ErrorHeroModule/README.md

 Introduction
 ------------

-ErrorHeroModule is a module for Error Logging (DB and Mail) your ZF2/ZF3 Mvc Application for Exceptions of 'dispatch.error', 'render.error', and [PHP E_* Error](http://www.php.net/manual/en/errorfunc.constants.php).
+ErrorHeroModule is a module for Error Logging (DB and Mail) your ZF2, ZF3 Mvc Application, and ZF Expressive for Exceptions of 'dispatch.error', 'render.error', and [PHP E_* Error](http://www.php.net/manual/en/errorfunc.constants.php).

 Features
 --------